-Website visitors like to engage with content through comments.
-That’s why WordPress created a default comment system for its websites.
-However, this system is a little outdated for our modern social culture.
-For example, your visitors can’t vote on comments, share the comments on social media, or subscribe to comment replies — all functionalities that could boost engagement.
+But hold on, doesn’t WordPress already have its own default comment system?
+It does, however vanilla WordPress comments are a bit outdated.
+For example, visitors can’t vote on comments, share comments on social media, or subscribe to comment replies — all functionalities that can boost engagement.

 For a more user-friendly, modern comment system, you’ll want to expand the comment system functionality in WordPress.
-The wpDiscuz plugin adds interactive comment boxes to your pages, enables comment voting for visitors, and customizes to fit your brand style.
-You get all these functions and more without writing a single line of code.
+The wpDiscuz WordPress plugin adds interactive comment boxes to your pages, enables comment voting for visitors, customizes to fit your brand style, and more.
+Best of all, you get all these functions and more without writing a single line of code.

 In this post, we’ll cover the key features of wpDiscuz so you can add the comment functionality on your site.